GO-Shoderu/alx-airbnb-project-documentation/features-and-functionalities/README.md

 ## System Overview Diagram
-Below is a high-level view of all backend features and how they relate:
+Below is a high-level view of all backend features and how they relate.

 ![Airbnb Backend Features](./airbnb_features.png)